• Bookies

 The salaries of Super Bowl-winning QBs have varied wildly, from Russell Wilson’s $681,000 cap hit when he led the Seattle Seahawks to the title in the 2013 season, to Patrick Mahomes’ $35.8 million cap hit for the Chiefs this past season.

 Is one an anomaly, the other a trend?
-Bookies.com has completed a survey on Super Bowl-winning QBs in the salary cap era, discovering the trends that put teams in the best position to be championship caliber.
+Bookies.com has completed a survey on Super Bowl-winning QBs in the salary cap era, discovering the trends that put teams in the best position to contend for a championship.

 (Salary cap figures by Spotrac.com)